microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/00-prereqs.md

 **[Home](../README.md)** - [Next Challenge >](./01-TimeSeriesForecasting.md)

-## Introduction

-Similar to DevOps, MLOps is a very broad topic and you have lots of choices when it comes to the tools that you use.
-In this challenge, our focus is to make sure you have right tools installed on your computer.

-## Description
+## Solution

-In this challenge we'll be setting up all the tools we will need to complete our challenges.
+In this challenge we'll be setting up all the tools we will need to complete our challenges, preferably done a few days before the event.

 1. Azure subscription.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/).